-Seborrheic dermatitis is a chronic condition characterised by patches of red, scaly, itchy skin.
-It usually presents on areas of the body where there is increased sebum (oil) production; typically the scalp, face and chest.
-Dandruff is considered a milder form where there is no associated inflammation.
-The condition is more common in men, and usually develops in adolescence.
+Most cases of dandruff are caused by seborrheic dermatitis -- a chronic condition characterised by patches of red, scaly, itchy skin.
+It usually presents on areas of the body where there is increased sebum (oil) production: typically the scalp, face and chest.

 However, in some cases, dandruff may be caused by psoriasis.